KonradStanski/androidAutomate/README.md

 ### TODO
+1. add screen width dependent input events []
+2. record and replay input from all /dev/input/event# numbers and hardware devices [] $Might be impossible?$
+3. add availability to go to sepcific tasks within an app []
+4. create monkeyrunner class as a full wrapper around the random aspect of the monkey runner library in python []

+### DONE
 1. convert cli to class based API [X]
-2. add a monkey runner function for random touch input []
+2. add a monkey runner function for random touch input [X]
-3. automatic event<#> detection []
+3. automatic event<#> detection [X]
-4. add screen width dependent input events []
-5. convert openApp to open a fresh copy of the app every time [X]
+4. convert openApp to open a fresh copy of the app every time [X]
-6. record and replay input from all /dev/input/event# numbers and hardware devices []
-7. proper object oriented class structure for API [X]
+5. proper object oriented class structure for API [X]
-8. add availability to go to sepcific tasks within an app []

 ### CHANGELOG